-The Shwa script includes 13 vowels and one length mark : all the other letters are consonants, including some semivowels.
+The Shwa script includes 14 vowels and 2 marks for vowels : all the other letters are consonants, including some semivowels.
 We'll present the vowels and semivowels on this page along with a few other letters, and the other consonants on the following pages, so you can see how it works not just for English but for all the other languages.
 We'll use some technical terms (in italics), but you don't have to remember them.

 Vowels differ from each other in five main parameters :